- Abilify vs. Invega

 - Alpha-1 receptor blockers [doxazosin (Cardura), prazosin (Minipress), terazosin (Hytrin)], used for control of blood pressure and prostatic enlargement, may increase the chance of hypotension (unusually low blood pressure).

-Paliperidone is metabolized (eliminated) by liver enzymes.
-Drugs that increase the action of these enzymes will decrease blood levels of paliperidone thereby decreasing its effect.
+- Paliperidone is metabolized (eliminated) by liver enzymes.
+Drugs that increase the activity of these enzymes will decrease blood levels of paliperidone thereby decreasing its effect.
 Paliperidone should not be taken with carbamazepine (Tegretol), phenytoin (Dilantin), rifampin (Rifadin), St. John's Wort, and other drugs that may decrease its blood levels.

 What is the dosage for Abilify vs. Invega?